Anjali-AR/portfolio-/README.md

 Entry-level Software Engineer with a strong academic background in Computer Science and hands-on experience gained through a Software Engineering Internship.
 Proficient in Python and Java, with foundational knowledge in machine learning and deep learning.
 Motivated to contribute to real-world software solutions, collaborate with teams, and continuously learn new technologies.

  ## Education
-Master of Science in Computer Science
+Master of Science in Computer Science.
-Auburn University at Montgomery (AUM), USA
+Auburn University at Montgomery (AUM), USA.
-Bachelor of Computer Applications (BCA)
+Bachelor of Computer Applications (BCA).
-SASTRA University, Chennai, India
+SASTRA University, Chennai, India.

 ##Technical Skills
 Programming Languages: Python, Java, C, C++, JavaScript.